Twingate-Labs/tg-gitlab-cicd/README.md

-# Twingate Gitlab Pipeline CICD
+# Twingate Gitlab Pipeline CI/CD
-The project provides an example of how to setup Twingate headless client in your Gitlab CICD Pipeline.
+The project provides an example of how to setup Twingate headless client in your Gitlab CI/CD Pipeline.

 ## Setup
 1. Create [Twingate service account key](https://www.twingate.com/docs/services/) and assign resources to the service account based on your requirement